ninjasource/embedded-bacnet/README.md

 Both async and blocking modes are supported.
 First of all, you can completely ignore the async vs blocking war if you just use this crate as a raw codec.
 However, if you use the `simple` convenience module then you will have to choose sides.
 This crate is a runtime agnostic async first implementation which means that async is enabled and turned on by default.
 There is support for non-blocking usage by setting the appropriate feature flag `is_sync`.
 See `read_property_multiple_blocking` example for how to do this.
 The `maybe-async` crate will then do some naughty things (because cargo features should always be additive) to remove the async stuff but the end result will indeed be native non-blocking.

+## Alloc vs No Alloc

+This library can be used with or without a global allocator.
+To enable the use of owned types (e.g. Vec) the `alloc` feature should be enabled (it is currently enabled by default).
+The `alloc` feature allows the return type of decoded bacnet packets to be owned and not tied to the buffer used to decode them.
+This is often more ergonomic to use than the alternative.
+However, if you do not enable the `alloc` feature the return type will be linked to the input buffer's lifetime and the data will be decoded on the fly using iterators.

 ## How it works